-Earlier attempts had been made.
 As a member of Women’s Electoral Lobby in the early 1970s, Yvonne Henderson had worked with a group of women to develop early drafts of the Bill.
-Over two decades, two Private Member’s Bills were introduced.
-First by Dave Evans, ALP Member for Warren (1977) and then Bob Pearce (1981) ALP member for Gosnells.
-These were unsuccessful due to Government opposition.
+In the previous decades, two Private Member’s Bills were also introduced.
+These had not received bi-partisan support at the time.

-When the Equal Opportunity Bill was introduced into Parliament by the newly elected Labor Premier Brian Burke, on 16 September 1984, he took the unusual step of delegating the passage of the Bill through the Legislative Assembly to the back bench Member for Gosnells, Yvonne Henderson.
+When the Equal Opportunity Bill was introduced into Parliament by the newly elected Labor Premier Brian Burke, on 16 September 1984, he took the unusual step of delegating the passage of the Bill through the Legislative Assembly to Yvonne Henderson, who was then the back bench Member for Gosnells,

-The ground of 'breastfeeding or bottle feeding' was added in 2010, and another 'publication of details on the Fines Enforcement Registrar's website (2012).
+The ground of 'breastfeeding or bottle feeding' was added in 2010, and another 'publication of details on the Fines Enforcement Registrar's website, in 2012.

-The Equal Opportunity Commissioner implements community education and information programs to promote equal opportunity, as well as conciliating complaints of discrimination under the grounds and areas of public life set out in the Act.
+The Equal Opportunity Commissioner conducts community education and information programs to promote equal opportunity, as well as conciliating complaints of discrimination under the grounds and in the areas of public life set out in the Act.

 The State Administrative Tribunal (until 2005, the Equal Opportunity Tribunal) is responsible for determining cases of discrimination which are not settled by conciliation.

 The Office for Equal Employment Opportunity oversees the implementation of equal employment opportunity, in all state government authorities, including local government and tertiary institutions.